 - Never allow your ATM card to go out of your sight whenever you are using a POS terminal.
 This way, you will prevent your card from being swiped over another card reader device.

 - When you sign up for a free trial such as Netflix, Amazon Prime Video, or Hulu with your card, there is a chance that you will forget to cancel the subscription before the expiration date, hence, your card is charged and fund is debited by your bank.
-If you don’t want this to happen, you may want to use a virtual card instead.
+If you don’t want this to happen, you may want to use a utility card instead.
 You only fund the card when it is necessary.

 Despite the emergence of EMV chip technology, credit and debit cards are still susceptible to card fraud and identity theft due to the magnetic strip used in them.

-If you found this article helpful, please consider sharing amongst your friends and family to help them understand more about how to better handle their cards.
+If you found this article helpful, please consider sharing it amongst your friends and family to help them understand more about how to better handle their cards.